jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 ### Disable Automatic Updates on Unstable

 Running with automatic updates while on Unstable, or during a pre-release testing of Unstable, can cause problems.
 Always ensure you update manually and test things out afterwards.
-We generally recommend against automatic updates _in general_ even on Stable, as it can result in missed release notes from new versions, but we understand how desirable this can be; avoid the temptation when running Unstable though to avoid missing important changes.
+We generally recommend against automatic updates _in general_ even on Stable, as it can result in missed release notes from new versions, but we understand how desirable this can be; Avoid the temptation when running Unstable though to avoid missing important changes.

 ## Upgrading from Stable to Unstable